What they do

 Education and training

-You can work as a tyre fitter without any formal qualifications and get training on the job.
+It is possible to work as a tyre fitter without any formal qualifications and get training on the job.
+However, entry into this occupation may be improved by obtaining a qualification in automotive tyre servicing technology or a related area.

 Required registration and licensing

-To work as a tyre fitter in WA, you will need to obtain a Motor Vehicle Repairer's Certificate, or work under the supervision of someone who holds a current certificate.
-The certificate is available from the Commissioner of Consumer Protection at the Department of Mines, Industry Regulation and Safety.
-A National Police Certificate is required to gain a Motor Vehicle Repairer's Certificate.
+To work as a tyre fitter in Western Australia, you will need to obtain a Motor Vehicle Repairer's Certificate from the Department of Mines, Industry Regulation and Safety, or work under the supervision of someone who holds a current certificate.
+An Australian Police Certificate is required to gain a Motor Vehicle Repairer's Certificate.